ahmadmoharram/Organizational-Structure-Setup/README.md

 - Detailed documentation with screenshots and explanation of the organizational chart setup on Microsoft Dynamics 365.

-*Feel free to explore and contribute!*
+*Feel free to explore and contribute!*💡